gabrielsantosr/AzureCredentialLess/README.md

 - Add a federated credential in the app registration for the MI.

  #### _Comments:_
- _I found it is not necessary to grant user_impersonation API permission_
+ _I found it is not necessary to grant user_impersonation API permission to the App registration._

  _Regarding the managed Identity, it can be either the Function app's system-assigned or a user-assigned one, assigned to the Function App._